Mindbeam-AI/litespark-aws-marketplace/README.md

 ## Monitor a training job
 - After a training job is created, you can view the progress at Amazon SageMaker AI > Training jobs.
 - Click on the job name to view the details.
+- View metrics in the Monitor section.
 - To view logs in Cloud Watch, go to Monitor > View logs.
 In the new page, go to Log streams, and select the appropriate log stream.
-- If you provided a valid WandB API key and chose "online" for WANDB_MODE, you should be able to see the logs and metrics in the WandB dashboard as well.
 - Checkpoints and outputs will be saved in your specified S3 bucket.